-If you cannot deal with the pest issue, or if you have a pest problem in a communal area then contact your housing officer and concierge.
+If you cannot deal with the pest issue, or if you have a pest problem in a communal area then contact your Property Management Officer.

 Utilities

 Mains water/ drainage

 Thames water supply the incoming mains water through an underground service pipe fitted with a stop valve at the boundary to the development for use by the water company in an emergency.